vmware-archive/wavefront-aspnetcore-sdk-csharp/README.md

 See the [metrics documentation](https://github.com/wavefrontHQ/wavefront-aspnetcore-sdk-csharp/blob/han/create-sdk/docs/metrics_mvc.md) for details on the out of the box metrics and histograms collected by this SDK and reported to Wavefront.

 ## Cross Process Context Propagation
-See the [tracing documentation](https://github.com/wavefrontHQ/wavefront-opentracing-sdk-csharp/blob/han/refactoring-and-aspnetcore-updates/README.md#cross-process-context-propagation) for details on propagating span contexts across process boundaries.
+See the [context propagation documentation](https://github.com/wavefrontHQ/wavefront-opentracing-sdk-csharp/blob/master/docs/contextpropagation.md) for details on propagating span contexts across process boundaries.

 Alternatively, this SDK provides a custom `HttpClient` configuration that handles span context propagation for you.
 This is implemented as a [named client](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-requests?view=aspnetcore-2.1#named-clients).
 In order to make use of it, you will need to update your controllers to make HTTP requests using the named client: